moorepants/eme185/content/pages/schedule.rst

 -------  -------------  ----------  ------------------------------------  ---------------  -----
 All      T Jan 23       Moore       Planning and Scheduling Lecture       Chapter 18
 -------  -------------  ----------  ------------------------------------  ---------------  -----
-A03/A02  R/F Jan 25/26  Moore       - Planning and Scheduling activity
+A03/A02  R/F Jan 25/26  Moore       - Planning and Scheduling activity                     Memo 2: Team Charter
                                     - Technical Reports Lecture
 -------  -------------  ----------  ------------------------------------  ---------------  -----
 -------  -------------  ----------  ------------------------------------  ---------------  -----